pgeu/android-ConferenceScanner/docs/workflow.md

 * photoconsent
    String about photo consent (yes or no), if any

+* policyconfirmed
+   String about conference policy confirmed (date and time), if anyF

 * additional
    An array with a list of additional options for this attendee